Heather Has Two Mommies

 Heather Has Two Mommies is a children's book written by Lesléa Newman with illustrations by Diana Souza.
-First published in 1989, this story was one of the first pieces of LGBTQ+ children's literature to garner broad attention.
-While the book is often noted as the first lesbian picture book, Jane Severance's book, When Megan Went Away, also has lesbian characters and debuted ten years before Newman's.
-In its early years of popularity, the children's book has garnered both positive and negative attention due to the lesbian themes present in the book.
-On one hand, the book received praise for highlighting the parenthood of lesbian parents.
-On the other hand, the book drew criticism from both people against same-sex marriage and certain LGBT individuals themselves, as they thought the book did not portray same-sex parenthood correctly.
+First published in 1989, it was one of the first pieces of LGBTQ+ children's literature to garner broad attention.

+In its early years, Heather Has Two Mommies garnered both positive and negative attention due to the lesbian themes present in the book.
+The book received praise for highlighting the parenthood of lesbian parents, but also drew criticism from people opposed to same-sex parenting, as well as from members of the LGBTQIA+ community who felt the book did not portray same-sex parenthood accurately.